karhoo/web-lib-demand/packages/demand-api/README.md

 This library uses `Promise` and `fetch`.
 For old browsers, e.g. IE11 you must bring your own polyfill.
 You can use `js-core@3` to polyfill `Promise` and [`isomorphic-fetch`](https://www.npmjs.com/package/isomorphic-fetch) to polyfill `fetch`

+This library uses `URLSearchParams`.
+For old browsers, e.g. IE11 you must bring your own polyfill.
+You can use either `js-core@3` or [`url-search-params-polyfill`](https://www.npmjs.com/package/url-search-params-polyfill)(version 8 and above)

 ## Usage

 You can use each service separately, or you can use `getApi` method which returns all available services